guillemontecinos/itp_fall_2018_open_source_studio/final_project/translating.md

 [Fork](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) the original repo, and work locally on your machine.

 ### 2. Check your changes
-**Never** open a [Pull Request](https://help.github.com/articles/about-pull-requests/) without have checked before that your changes are correctly working.
+**Never** open a [Pull Request](https://help.github.com/articles/about-pull-requests/) (PR) without checking before if your changes are correctly working.
 For that you have to build the website locally following the instructions below.

+### 3. Just commit your changes
+When working on translations, just commit the changes you've done in the files under `src`, which means the .hbs and .yml files.
+Please check the File Structure section for more information.

+### 4. Check if your fork is updated
+Always check if your fork is updated with the base repo, otherwise through a commit you can reverse changes made in a commit made by other person.

 * What's the file Structure